Summary: Less than 200 years ago, teaching began that the Bema Judgment Seat and the Great White Throne Judgment are two separate events.

 "Truly, truly, I say to you, whoever believes in me will also do the works that I do; and greater works than these will he do, because I am going to the Father."
 (John 14:12 ESV)

-It is believed by some that forgiveness does not exclude accountability, which is defined as the state of being accountable or answerable; responsibility for the fulfillment of obligations; liability to account for conduct, meet or suffer consequences, etc.: as, to hold a trustee to their accountability.
-The Biblical truth is that every human being is accountable for either receiving or rejecting Jesus as their Lord and Savior.
+Some believe that forgiveness does not exclude accountability, defined as the state of being accountable or answerable; responsibility for fulfilling obligations; liability to account for conduct, meet or suffer consequences, etc., as a means of holding a trustee accountable.

 God makes an astounding promise to anyone who receives Jesus; "I will remember their sins and their lawless deeds no more" (Hebrews 10:17 ESV, also Jeremiah 31:34).
 He will cancel their record of debt and never remember them again as He has removed their transgressions as far as the east is from the west (Colossians 2:13-14; Psalm 103:12).
 God has hidden their lives with Christ (Colossians 3:3).
 They are perfected forever in His sight (Hebrews 10:10,14).

-When Jesus came to Earth "the goodness and loving kindness of God" appeared (Titus 3:4 ESV).
+When Jesus came to Earth, "the goodness and loving kindness of God" appeared (Titus 3:4 ESV).
 Jesus "saves" those who receive Him as Lord and Savior"…. "not because of works done by us in righteousness, but according to his own mercy, by the washing of regeneration and renewal of the Holy Spirit, whom he poured out on us richly" (Titus 3:5-7 ESV).

 The blood of Jesus qualifies every Born-Again Christian for the prize of eternal life, and they will be with Him forever as vessels of mercy (2 Timothy 2:12; Romans 9:23-24; 1 Peter 2:10).
 They will hear Jesus' words of approval, "Well done, good servant" (Luke 19:17; Romans 14:18; 16:10; 1 Corinthians 11:19; 2 Corinthians 10:8; 13:7; 2 Timothy 2:15; James 1:12).